ioBroker/ioBroker.js-controller/README.md

 }
 ```

-Since js-controller 2.2 Logfiles on non-Windows based systems are compressed on rotation, so that the older Files need less space on your storage.
+Since js-controller 3.0 Logfiles on non-Windows based systems are compressed on rotation, so that the older Files need less space on your storage.

-If you do not want to compress the files this behaviour can be deactivated since js-controller 2.3 by `iobroker.json`:
+If you do not want to compress the files this behaviour can be deactivated by `iobroker.json`:

 ```
 {